brandonbunt/brandonbunt.github.io/index.md

 Developed a leak and drip preventing faucet attachment invention called “Fauceta”.
 During the six week competition, I presented weekly updates to a panel of guest evaluators each week, each time refining my concept, software CAD model in SolidWorks, and physical custom-machined prototype.
 I also filed a provisional patent application for the invention.

 ### [The Jed Foundation](https://www.jedfoundation.org/) / Summer Intern
-June 2019 - Continuing Relationship as Jed Student Fellow Created a custom animation for JED to send to its national volunteer network as a method to increase email engagement.
+June 2019 - August 2019

+Created a custom animation for JED to send to its national volunteer network as a method to increase email engagement.
 Reached out to numerous hiking organizations to help JED gain the necessary knowledge on the best way to further their peer-to-peer fundraising initiative.

 ### [Avenues São Paulo Os Primeiros Program](https://open.avenues.org/sao-paulo/english/single-blog-detail//~board/open-sao-paulo-english/post/os-primeiros-the-first-week?_ga=2.268346766.1806289043.1570042822-215345389.1570042822) / Student-Teacher and Curriculum Developer
 February - June, 2018

 Spent 5 weeks in São Paulo, Brasil, as a student-teacher to help the first group of 10th graders at the new Avenues São Paulo campus acclimate to discussion and project-based learning.

 ### [Design 4 Impact](d4inyc.org) / Facilitator and Curriculum Lead
 September 2016 - June 2018

 Content and Curriculum lead for Design 4 Impact, a student-run startup aiming to bring Design Thinking to K-12 Education

 ### Tutor (Piano, Math, English)
 Since 2016 - August 2022

 I have tutored multiple elementary and middle school students ranging all ages on their Math and English skills as well as constructed my own customized lessons for younger students learning Piano in Music Schools.

 ### I.T.
 Department at Avenues the World School / Paid Intern
 June 2016 - September  2016,  Avenues NY

 Ran diagnostics on multiple Mac laptops, iPads, and desktops as well as fixed broken projectors and outlets.

 ## Education

-###The Cooper Union / Masters in Mechanical Engineering: AUgust 2022 - Present
+### The Cooper Union / Masters in Mechanical Engineering: August 2022 - Present

-Thesis: Measurement Method of Heat Transfer through Novel Insulation Material: Mycelium Estimated Completion: September 2023
+Thesis: Measurement Method of Heat Transfer through Novel Insulation Material: Mycelium

+Estimated Completion: September 2023

 ### The Cooper Union / General Engineering

-Bachelor in Science and Engineering: August 2018 - May 2022 Graduated with Minor in Philosophy, Mechanical Engineering Design Award, and Benjamin Menschel Fellowship
+Bachelor in Science and Engineering: August 2018 - May 2022

+Graduated with Minor in Philosophy, Mechanical Engineering Design Award, and Benjamin Menschel Fellowship

 ## Skills

 Languages: Japanese, Portuguese, Spanish

 Pianist

+Fabrication: Woodworking, FDM & STL Printing, Lasercutting, Melco Embroidery, 3D Scanning

+Hand-drawn [Animation](https://youtu.be/tTdbvO3yUfE)

-Fabrication: Woodworking, FDM & STL Printing, Lasercutting, Melco Embroidery, 3D Scanning Hand-drawn [Animation](https://youtu.be/tTdbvO3yUfE) Software Proficiency: Adobe Suite, various CAD, Ansys Workbench, A-frame + 8thWall
+Software Proficiency: Adobe Suite, various CAD, Ansys Workbench, A-frame + 8thWall

 Licenses: PADI Open Water Scuba Cert, NY Driver's License

 Photography: [@ki4u.gif](instagram.com/ki4u.gif), or [Pexels Photos](https://www.pexels.com/@brandon-bunt-18394497)

 ## Past Projects: